WWILD Disability Training Program – Victims of Crime

 WWILD will be able to offer this support until the Royal Commission ends in June 2022.

-Our Royal Commission Case Manager is Kristin Rigby (Wednesday-Friday).
+Our Royal Commission Case Managers are Kristin Rigby and Billie Stimpson.